Gixx/worstpractice.github.io/src/_posts/2022-11-11-refactoring-the-dependency-injection-container.md

 I also decided to eliminate all the `PHPStan` exceptions I made, and go for full throttle on maximum level with the checks.

-### The structure
+### The old structure

-The original DIC (form now I will refer it as `v.1.0`) was only one simple class with all together 430 rows of code with comments.
+The original DIC (form now I will refer it as `v.1.0`) was only one simple class with altogether 430 rows of code and comment.
 I think it was pretty neat and compact.
 But now, to avoid the multidimensional, mixed type array hell I made there, I will need to go Kansas and jump deep into that goddamn rabbit hole.

 In `v.1.0` there were no structure.
 I used arrays everywhere for everything.
 These were the main "sub-containers":